prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 # Goals

 * Provide a way for users to manage Alertmanager silences with a Custom Resource Definition (CRD).
-* Enable management of Alertmanager silences via centralised repo with e.g. ArgoCD, Flux...
+* Enable the management of Alertmanager silences in a GitOps fashion (ArgoCD, Flux, ...).
 * Access to the Silence custom resources can be controlled by Kubernetes RBAC authorization.
 * Provide better community support and reduce fragmentation as Giant Swarm's silence operator are added to prometheus-operator
 * Improve user experience when managing silences, so users can use the same tools to manage their monitoring pipeline (kyverno, cr validations).